-My passion: Collaborating with people to remove obstacles which may be preventing them from reaching their potential.
-Reflecting back their best self so they may know and like themselves more fully.
+My passion: Collaborating with YOU to remove obstacles which may impede potential; reflecting back your best self so you may know and like yourself more fully; questioning diagnoses; endorsing the possibility of human becoming.

-I work (three days a week) as Family Therapist at the HOpe Centre, Lions Gate Hospital, Outpatient Psychiatry.
-(Since 2005.)
-The Family Clinic won an award for excellent service to families in 2009.)
+I worked as Family Therapist at the HOpe Centre, Lions Gate Hospital, Outpatient Psychiatry, (from 2005-2018) The Family Clinic won an award for excellent service to families in 2009.)

-The work of the Lions Gate Family Clinic is the focus of the documentary, “Family Matters: Surviving the Bipolar journey,” which aired on Knowledge network in 2011 and 2012.
+The work of the Lions Gate Family Clinic was the focus of the documentary, “Family Matters: Surviving the Bipolar journey,” which aired on Knowledge network in 2011 and 2012.

 I co-authored the Manual: “Family Self-Care and Recovery from Mental Illness”, published 2008 by MDA, British Columbia.